Sinan Reis: Corsair

 His moniker "the Great Jew", appears in a 1528 reference by the Governor of Portuguese India, who mistakenly believed that Sinan was sent by Suleiman the Magnificent to aid the King of Calicut.

 Sinan sailed under the famed Ottoman admiral Hayreddin Barbarossa at the 1538 Battle of Preveza against Charles' Imperial fleet and its commander, Andrea Doria.
 Sinan suggested landing troops at Actium on the Gulf of Arta near Preveza, an idea which Barbarossa initially opposed, but which later proved to be important for securing the Ottoman victory.

 The Spanish hired Christian forces to protect the barbary coast from the corsairs.
 Sinan led the battle and the defeat of the Genoan navy hired by the Spanish.

-He commanded 6000 troops, stationed in Tripoli, Libya.
-Sinan's soldiers which were initially stationed in a fortress from eventually conquered the city.
-It is said Sinan was so angry by the resistance put up against him in Tripoli that he improsined the entire enemy garrison save a few.
+He commanded 6,000 troops, stationed in Tripoli, Libya.
+Sinan's soldiers, who were initially stationed in a fortress, eventually conquered the city.
+It is said Sinan was so angry by the resistance put up against him in Tripoli that he imprisoned the entire enemy garrison save a few.

-He was eventually the supreme commander in the Ottoman Navy.

 Sinan Reis died in 1546.
 It is said that he died just days before a planned departure for a raiding mission to the coast of India.